microsoft/MicroHack/03-Azure/01-03-Infrastructure/08_Migration_Datacenter_Linux/walkthrough/challenge-2/solution.md

 ![image](./img/Discover13.png)

-After successfull authentication, appliance will be registered with the Azure Migrate project.
+After successful authentication, appliance will be registered with the Azure Migrate project.

 ![image](./img/Discover14.png)